 It took 236 days for the first COVID-19 vaccine to become available.
-Contributing to this rapid development were worldwide collaborations between academia, organiza-tions and companies, rapid approvals of the study protocols and their designs, the implementation of the studies in multiple centers and countries, the great interest among volunteers to participate, and last but not least, the early, cross-phase and parallel assessments (rolling review processes) by the regulatory authorities (see chapter 5.5 Regulatory characteristics).
+Contributing to this rapid development were global collaborations between academia, organizations and companies, rapid approvals of the study protocols and their designs, the conduct of the studies in multiple centers and countries, the high level of interest among volunteers to participate, and, last but not least, the early, cross-phase and parallel assessments (rolling review processes) by the regulatory authorities (see chapter 5.5 Regulatory characteristics).